tidyverse/tidyverse.org/content/blog/svglite-2-0-0/index.md

 </svg>
 ```

-If you compare the two `<text>` tags in the end you can see that the last one has the equivalent of *semibold* (600) encoded as the weight, along with the registered font feature settings (*dlig* is the tag for discretionary ligatures and *salt* is the tag for stylistic alternatives).
+If you compare the two `<text>` tags in the end, you can see that the last one has the equivalent of *semibold* (600) encoded as the weight, along with the registered font feature settings (*dlig* is the tag for discretionary ligatures and *salt* is the tag for stylistic alternatives).

 The switch to using systemfonts means that two old arguments to svglite: `system_fonts` and `user_fonts` have become superseded by the font registration in systemfonts.
 While they work for now they will likely become deprecated in the future as we streamline the text handling among our graphics devices.

 The last addition to font handling in svglite is the support for embedding web font imports in the output.
-As we discussed in the [editability](#editability) section the output from svglite will only render correctly if the used fonts are available.
+As we discussed in the [editability](#editability) section, the output from svglite will only render correctly if the used fonts are available.
 This is not a given when using non-standard fonts, but CSS provides a safety net by allowing the viewer to download fonts on the fly if required.
 You can specify a web font in two ways:

 1. As a URL (e.g. from Google Fonts) which will be used in an `@import` directive.